 I relish good food regardless of whether or not it is completely true to the culture it is supposed to represent, but I like it a lot more if it’s not altered to suit the specifications of my own culture.
 Lime and Basil, as far as I could tell from the smokey and herby taste of the dishes, isn’t out to please Pinoy taste buds.
 The dishes were wonderful as they were.

 As regards the prices, we paid only about Php 2,000 for all of the foods listed above.
 You’d probably shell out as much for the same number of dishes at a place where the ambiance isn’t nearly as lovely as the one at Lime and Basil.
 The servings were ample too.
 There were five of us at our table (four adults plus our daughter), but the portions were more than enough for us.
 We took home enough food for two people.
 The food was great, and it was hearty.
 One thing I also need to mention is the high quality of customer service.
 I have a few friends within the food industry, some work behind the scenes and others work front of house.
 I told them about the strip and how I was impressed with the quality of the service.
-What I got in response was as there is so much competition within this industry, every business has to do all they can to stand out, whether that is with the food they produce, or in this case too, the services provided.
+What I got in response was as there is so much competition within this industry, every business has to do all they can to stand out.
+It’s not just the food they produce but also the equipment they use.
+Getting the right equipment can really help make a difference in the kitchen.
+If you are thinking of getting new kitchen equipment for your restaurant then you could check out Nella Food Equipment.
+This isn’t the only thing that a restaurant owner needs to think about, there are plenty of other things, whether that is with the food they produce, or in this case too, the services provided.
 I was still curious about this, which then lead me into looking at a site like https://restaurantpossystems.com/best-restaurant-pos/, where I was able to gain a better understanding of the changes some restaurants are implementing in order to make their business even better than before.
 Everyone can do with a bit of change, especially if it for the better.
 With all this being said, I would definitely recommend this place to all my family and friends.
 I’m so glad my daughter enjoyed this experience as much as I did.

 Needless to say, I recommend dining at Lime and Basil when you’re in the Tagaytay area.
 It’s about 15 to 30 minutes away from the center of the city, but the travel farther down will be more than worth it.